 After creating a task group, you can filter the Workflows dashboard to find tasks of interest and bulk assign them, if appropriate.

 Depending on the task schema’s execution type, you can complete tasks by executing them into a notebook entry using a template and sending them for review, or you can update the tasks directly in the task group.
-To learn more about completing tasks, visit Executing and completing workflow tasks.

 Get change notifications